| |

 • Day 7: Florence

-Now that you’ve got a good overview of the geography and logistics, let’s get into exactly how to spend one week in Tuscany!
+Now that you’ve got a good overview of the geography and logistics, let’s get into exactly how to spend one week exploring the best of Tuscany!

 Days 1 & 2: Siena